 For a truly stunning theater experience, a trip to Epidavros is a must.
 Located in the northeast part of the Peloponnesian Peninsula, Epidavros is near Nafplio — my vote for the most charming town in Greece and a good home base for exploring these ruins.
 In 400 B.C.
 Epidavros' sprawling complex of hospitals and sick wards was the most famous healing center in the Greek world.
 It was a place of miraculous cures, where the sick came to be treated by doctor-priests doing the work of Asklepios, the Greek god of medicine.

-Royalty were buried in massive beehive-shaped underground chambers, such as the Tholos Tomb.
+Royalty were buried in massive beehive-shaped underground chambers, such as the Treasury of Atrius tholos tomb.
 The tomb's massive igloo-style dome was made of 33 rings of corbelled (gradually projecting) stones, each weighing about five tons.
 Kings were elaborately buried in the center of the room along with their swords, jewels, and personal possessions.
 After the funeral was over, the whole structure was covered with a mountain of dirt.
 But grave robbers weren't fooled and got in anyway, so modern archaeologists have not found any bodies.

 When it comes to Greek ruins, Athens' Acropolis and Agora are a given.
 But to me, the joy of Greece is outside of Athens.
 Once you're done with the big city and its requisite sights, hit the road and head for Delphi, Epidavros, and Mycenae.
 Each offers a unique opportunity to delve into ancient life and explore Greece's rich history.